-There are a lot of methods that you can use to create a password protected folder, most of which require the use of some third party software.
-Using this neat method you can hide your folders with a quick batch script.
+There are a lot of methods that you can use to create a password protected folder.
+Most require the use of some third party software, but we have a neat method for hiding folders with a quick batch script.

 It’s important to note that this will not actually conceal your data from somebody who knows what they are doing.